 Los Angeles

-From the sunny beaches of Santa Monica, to the cultural downtown area, there is never a dull moment in Los Angeles.
-Take in a museum like the impressive Los Angeles County Museum of Art or hike up to the top of Griffith Park to take in a view of the expansive city below.
-Head to Koreatown and spend the day unwinding at the co-ed Wi Spa, where saunas and hot tubs will revitalize you in the best way possible.
+From the sunny beaches of Santa Monica to the historical downtown area, there is never a dull moment in Los Angeles.
+Take in a museum like the impressive Los Angeles County Museum of Art or hike up to the top of Griffith Park for a view of the expansive city below.
+Head to Venice Beach to experience the funky atmosphere, before heading to the Venice Canals for a bit of quiet reflection and picturesque views.

 Mexico